The Air Jordan 1: The Sneaker That Started It All.

 Nike began re-releasing original colorways as early as the 1990s, and each new retro release further enhanced the model's legend.
 Especially colors like Chicago, Bred, and Black Toe have become cornerstones of sneaker culture.

-At the same time, the Jordan 1 became one of the first shoes around which a vast resale and collecting culture emerged.
+At the same time, the Jordan 1 became one of the first shoes around which a large resale and collecting culture emerged.
 The model helped create the current sneakerhead phenomenon, where rare releases can achieve significant resale values.

 In recent years, the Jordan 1 has remained relevant primarily due to collaboration releases.